prajwalghurde/Finnova/README.md

 - **Backend** – RESTful API for user authentication and investment data
 - **Dashboard** – Admin dashboard for managing users and insights

-Flyte, a key product of Finnova, offers a seamless and intuitive experience for investment tracking and management.

 ## 🚀 Features